Preventing Fraud, Waste, or Abuse in Your Department

 Reporting Fraud, Waste, or Abuse

-The University is committed to the responsible stewardship of resources; and state law requires all public institutions of higher education to provide a means by which employees, students, or others may report suspected or known fraud, waste or abuse.
+The University is committed to the responsible stewardship of resources; and state law requires all public institutions of higher education to provide a means by which employees, students, or others may report suspected or known improper or dishonest acts.

 What Should I Report?